Contemporary-Physicslab/TN2985/chapters/MU/FYPLC/Course files/Software.md

 ### Jupyter Notebook and Jupyter Lab
 In this course we make use of .ipynb files which are Jupyter Notebooks.
 To run these notebooks we can use IDE's as *Jupyter Notebook* or *Jupyter Lab*.
 Jupyter Notebook is a web-based interface that allows users to create and share documents with live code, visualizations, and narrative text in a linear format.
 JupyterLab, on the other hand, is a more advanced interface offering a flexible and modular environment with multiple panels, including notebooks, terminals, and text editors, providing a more versatile experience for interactive computing.
 I prefer to use Jupyter lab.

 To start Jupyter lab, open the Anaconda terminal (Anaconda Prompt), move to the folder where you want to start Jupyter Lab in (where your files are located) and run the command `jupyter lab` in the terminal.
-A browser is started with which you can open your Notebooks, see {numref}`Figure {number} <fig_jl>`.
+A browser is started with which you can open your Notebooks, see {numref}`fig_jl`.
 Our first [notebook ](../../External/fyplc-python/Course%20files/Notebook%201/Notebook%201%20Python%20Basics.ipynb) tells you exactly how these notebooks work and how to develop and run code.

 ```{figure} Figures/jupyterlab.PNG
 ---